Why employers are choosing to partner with Sword Health

 Most importantly, it works.

-If you’d like more insight into how SWORD’s solution compares, reach out here and I’ll get in touch.
-Be well, Kyle
+If you’d like more insight into how Sword’s solution compares, reach out and we’ll get in touch.

 About Kyle Spackman

 Kyle’s commitment to improving health outcomes began while working as a microbiologist in the State of Utah Public Health Lab.
 Today, Kyle combines his business acumen with his passion for outcomes to help digital health providers make healthcare more accessible for all.
 He has led Enterprise Sales at Artemis Health and drove operational efficiency at the Utah Department of Health.